Culture

 iv.
 BIMSTEC Cultural Industries Commission

 The BIMSTEC Cultural Industries Commission (BCIC) is the Commission of the BIMSTEC Cultural Industries Observatory (BCIO) comprising of one high-level representative nominated by each Member State.
 The Commission acts as Programme Planning body; oversee the programme of activities of the BIMSTEC Cultural Industries Observatory; and responsible to monitor and coordinate activities of the Observatory.
-It has met only once virtually in Paro, Bhutan on 20 September 2021.
+It has met two times, in 2021 and 2024.

 v.
 BIMSTEC Cultural Industries Observatory

-The First BIMSTEC Ministerial Meeting on Culture was held in Paro, Bhutan on 23-25 May 2006.
-The Meeting adopted the Paro Initiative that proposed the establishment of BIMSTEC Cultural Industries Commission (BCIC) and the BIMTEC Cultural Industries Observatory (BCIO) in Bhutan.
+The First BIMSTEC Ministerial Meeting on Culture held in Paro, Bhutan adopted the Paro Initiative that proposed the establishment of BIMSTEC Cultural Industries Commission (BCIC) and the BIMTEC Cultural Industries Observatory (BCIO) in Bhutan.
 Accordingly, the Memorandum of Understanding (MoU) on the establishment of BCIC and BCIO was signed during the Third BIMSTEC Summit, held in Nay Pyi Taw, Myanmar on 4 March 2014.

 As per the MoU, a high level BIMSTEC Cultural Industries Commission was established as an oversight mechanism for the Observatory.
 The Commission held its first meeting virtually on 20 September 2021.
 The Meeting negotiated and finalized the draft text of the Procedures and Rules of BIMSTEC Cultural Industries Commission and recommended for its submission through BIMSTEC Permanent Working Committee (BPWC) to the BIMSTEC Ministerial Meeting on Culture for approval.